mikjo/bigitr/README.md

   still commit to CVS even through primary development has moved to Git.

+* Bigitrd is configured to automatically process Git and CVS repository commits.

 * Several older CVS branches are imported into Git, with automatic merging configured into `master`, so that maintenance fixes done in CVS for older versions maintained in CVS will be applied also in the latest product maintained in Git.

-* Git and CVS repository hooks are installed to call Bigitr on push or commit, respectively.
+* All development processes move to Git, so bidirectional merge from CVS is no longer used for active branches, and development branches in Git are merely exported to CVS for legacy processes.

+* No maintenance branches in CVS are sufficiently related to the Git development branches to be merged, and so import from CVS into legacy branches is disabled.

 * All processes/people then move to Git for source code control, so Git branches no longer need to be exported to CVS.
-At this time, the configuration is modified to disabled export of Git branches to CVS branches, but the import and merge configuration is retained.
-  The Git repository hooks are therefore removed, so Bigitr is invoked only when CVS commits occur.

-* All old maintenance branches in CVS are no longer maintained in CVS, and Bigitr is no longer used.
+* Bigitr is no longer required, and is therefore retired from active user.

 Contributing